-Figure D-30: Visualization Browser with Colorbar Properties Displayed
+Figure D-22: Visualization Browser with Colorbar Properties Displayed iTool User's Guide Colorbar

 These properties control colorbar object visualizations.
 For each property, the type of control and the values that can be assigned are listed.
 For a description of how a particular control is used, refer to Appendix B, "Property Controls".